Skip to main content

 Creative briefs reflect that knowledge.
 A creative campaign aimed at acquiring more customers who look like the Champion segment — built from RFM data, not platform lookalikes — looks fundamentally different from a campaign aimed at “the brand’s target audience.”
 The difference shows up in contribution margin, not just conversion rate.

-Email & SMS Strategy
+Email & SMS Creative

 Email and SMS are the highest-margin channels most brands underinvest in strategically while overinvesting in operationally.
 They send a lot of emails.
 They do not use the behavioral data those emails generate.
-DAS structures email and SMS strategy around the RFM architecture developed in the intelligence phase.
+DAS structures email and SMS creative strategy around the RFM architecture developed in the intelligence phase.
 Each segment receives treatment calibrated to its behavioral profile: Champions — Receive exclusivity-oriented messaging, early access, and loyalty recognition.
 The goal is to deepen the relationship and extend tenure, not convert on discount.
 Loyal — Receive category expansion and product discovery.
 The goal is to increase frequency and monetary value, moving these customers toward Champion behavior.
 Recent — Receive onboarding-style sequences that accelerate toward repeat purchase.
 The second purchase is the most predictive event for long-term retention.
 Needs Attention — Receive re-engagement sequences calibrated to their last purchase and browse behavior.
 Not generic win-back campaigns.
 At Risk — Receive urgency-based re-engagement with a specific offer matched to their purchase history.
 Some will not convert; the goal is identifying which ones are worth the cost.
 Inactive — Are suppressed from campaign volume to protect deliverability and cost, or targeted with a final re-engagement attempt before being removed from active lists.
 This structure produces higher revenue per email sent, lower unsubscribe rates, and better deliverability — because the right message is going to the right behavioral tier.

 Creator Activation